jethrocarr/echonetlite-hvac-mqtt-service/README.md

 it's unique name, so it is recommended to setup your DHCP server to grant a static lease to your devices so that their IP address does not change.

+The application will start listening on `UDP` port `3610` - please make sure you open up your firewall to permit inbound requests, eg:

+    iptables -I INPUT -p udp --dport 3610 -j ACCEPT

 # Using with Home Assistant